- Jul 23rd 2015

 - Stick with neutral colours.
 Classic black, white, cream and stainless steel never go out of style and can be incorporated into most kitchen colour palettes.
 Sticking with neutrals is a great choice if you’re renting.

 - Buy a key appliance that you can add attachments to.
 The classic KitchenAid Stand Mixer comes standard with a flat beater, dough hook and wire whisk.
 Unscrew the cap on the Power Hub and open up a whole world of food prep possibilities.
-From the Food Processor Attachment to the Pasta Roller, Juice & Sauce Attachment and Ice Cream Bowl this is one machine that has all your cooking needs covered.
+From the Pasta Roller to the Juice & Sauce Attachment and Ice Cream Bowl this is one machine that has all your cooking needs covered.
 As an added bonus, it also looks beautiful on the bench top!

 - Think about what and how you cook and buy according to your needs.
 Don’t make rush decisions when buying appliances.
 Do your research and consider what you’re going to be using on a regular basis.
 Appliances can be a significant investment and are designed to last.
 There’s nothing more frustrating than investing in an appliance only to use it once, then pack it away never to see the light of day again.